GiGaSoftwareDevelopment/ng-patterns/libs/packages/material/popover/src/lib/popover.md

 ### Nested popover

-Material supports the ability for an `uiux-popover-item` to open a sub-popover.
-To do so, you have to define your root popover and sub-popovers, in addition to setting the `[uiuxPopoverTriggerFor]` on the `uiux-popover-item` that should trigger the sub-popover:
+Material supports the ability for an `ngpat-popover-item` to open a sub-popover.
+To do so, you have to define your root popover and sub-popovers, in addition to setting the `[ngpatPopoverTriggerFor]` on the `ngpat-popover-item` that should trigger the sub-popover:

 <!-- example({"example": "popover-nested",